-Lakes Alive festival launches on the evening of Friday 8 September with a fantastic Jacobs Join.
+Lakes Alive launches on the evening of Friday 8 September with a fantastic Jacobs Join.
 The mass community get-together for food, drink, music, and merriment takes place alongside the River Kent.
+The event is free.

 Lakes Alive continues from 10am on Saturday 9 September through to 6pm Sunday 10 September.